Last updated on August 16th, 2017 at 09:53 am

 I know it’s only ONE day after Halloween, but this Christmas Tree has been decorated and in my living room for several weeks now.
-I’m happy to reveal my tree for the 2013 Michaels Dream Tree Challenge today!
+I love decorating my home for Christmas and happy to reveal my tree for the Michaels Dream Tree Challenge today!

 To celebrate the holiday season, Michaels sent pre-lit trees to several DIY bloggers and asked us to get creative with crafts and decorating.
 I was excited to be asked to participate, because I just changed the colors in my living room to white and silver, and was dying to do something different from my usually colorful kids tree.